Locking head screw insertion

 The depth of the hole will depend on whether monocortical or bicortical screws are used.

 No sleeve is used if self-tapping, self-drilling screws are used.
 These should only be used as unicortical screws.
-If the screw is used to drill a hole in the far cortex, it only advances slowly as it is turned, so the threads in the near cortex are stripped.
+If the screw is used to drill a hole in the far cortex, it only advances slowly as it is turned, and the threads in the near cortex may be stripped.

 Drilling

-Unless a calibrated drill bit was used, a depth gauge is used to determine the screw length.
+Unless a calibrated drill bit is used, a depth gauge is used to determine the screw length.

 Determination of screw length